z3dxz/ViewImage2/README.md

   make
   ```
 replace make with ninja if desired
-On windows, it is recommended that MSYS with MinGW is used.
-Alternatives can be used as well.
+On windows, CMake compilation is tested with MSYS, but is is recommended to use w64devkit with freetype compiled from source, you can find that [here](https://github.com/skeeto/w64devkit)
+w64devkit also targets binaries supporting Windows XP without the need for v141_xp